wbudic/LifeLog/Current Development Check List.md

 * &#10004; Notes to Log table should be other way in relationship direction.
   * LOG.ID_RTF -> NOTES.rowid
   * This is currently causing problems when the log renumerates, or entries are imported.
 * &#10004; In config page Categories section to appear after system settings.
-As less likelly to be changed.
+As less likely to be changed.
   * System Configuration section is to be sorted.
 As in future it is more likelly to grow.
 * &#10004; New system setting, $VIEW_ALL_LMT=1000.
 To limit view all records displayed on huge databases.
 * &#10004; Provide system logs on stats page runs.